 Also read: How to Stop Worrying and Start Living.

 Think & Dream Creatively

-- Believe you can do it and your mind will find ways to do it it
+- Believe you can do it and your mind will find ways to do i

 - Don’t let past traditions get in the way: experiment, go for new approaches, think different

 - Demand yourself how you can do better and magical answers will show you the way

 - Scramble therapy: meet and talk to new and different people, get new inputs in your mind.
 Ideas in = ideas out